/cf-remember

 - Saves to Memory — Stores in

-docs/memory/with proper organization - Indexes for Retrieval — Makes knowledge searchable and linkable
+docs/memory/with proper organization - Indexes for Retrieval — Makes knowledge searchable and linkable; confirms with a 2-line summary: the markdown file path and MCP database indexing status

 - Enables Cross-Session Reference — Future work uses these docs